hoppersroppers/fundamentals/BuildaLinuxLab/3-VirtualizationTools.md

 # Virtualization Tools

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/ziLexImGDQw?wmode=opaque" width="640"></iframe>Virtualization
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/ziLexImGDQw?wmode=opaque" width="640"></iframe>

-tools are pieces of software that connect your host OS with your new VM.
+Virtualization tools are pieces of software that connect your host OS with your new VM.
 You need this for a lot of critical usability things, and usually it doesn't come pre-installed.
 These virtualization tools are responsible for passing files and clipboard material back and forth, adjusting monitors, and overall ensuring the Host-VM experience is stable.

 I'll be honest, getting this working can be kind of difficult sometimes, but you have to figure your own way through this.
 Again, if you have any